The emperor’s favourite horse was shod with gold. It had a golden shoe

 “Here we live,” they said.
 “We are very comfortable here.
 Might we ask

 you to step down into this rich mud?
-You must be fatigued after your
+You must be tired after your

 “Certainly,” replied the beetle.
 “I have been exposed to the rain, and

-have had to lie upon linen, and cleanliness is a thing that greatly
+have had to lie upon linen, and being clean is a thing that greatly

 exhausts me.
 I have also pains in one of my wings, from standing in a